fiyinadedigba/random-number-high-perfomance-server/task2/README.md

 ### Memory

 64 GB is generous for a proxy.
-The main consumers — SSL session cache, per-connection buffers, and kernel socket buffers — are unlikely to exhaust it.
+The main consumers:SSL session cache, per-connection buffers, and kernel socket buffers, are unlikely to exhaust it.
 The value of monitoring memory here is primarily as a **leak detector**: if `node_memory_MemAvailable_bytes` trends downward over days, something is wrong.
 (Use "available" rather than "free".
 Linux uses unused memory for disk caching, so "free" looks low even when things are healthy.)

 Connection count (`node_netstat_Tcp_CurrEstab` + `node_sockstat_TCP_tw`) is useful for correlation: a spike in connections often precedes spikes in CPU and memory.